The names are complex, but the human impact of inherited diseases like these is simply devastating:

 - Adrenoleukodystrophy (ALD): a rare disorder that causes damage to the fatty covering on nerve fibers in the brain, resulting in serious medical, developmental and mental health difficulties.

-- Spinocerebellar Ataxia 3 (ASC-3): a genetic defect that leads to impairment of nerve cells in the brain and loss of muscle strength and control.
+- Spinocerebellar Ataxia 3 (SCA-3): a genetic defect that leads to impairment of nerve cells in the brain and loss of muscle strength and control.

 This remarkable resource enables scientists to study genetic illnesses in the laboratory — for these and potentially more than 200 different genetic disorders — and dramatically increase the potential for finding solutions.